 The trail will continue to wind its way along the side of the mountain, and along ridges as it twists and turns, making its way up to the top of LeConte.

-If you’re afraid of heights, just a heads up that a good portion of this sections of the trail is along cliffsides, where the trail narrows to 4-5 feet, and you have a rock wall to your right, and a drop off to your left.
-I’m afraid of heights, and while these did make my heart race a bit, I found I was able to cross them.
+If you're afraid of heights, just a heads up that a good portion of these sections of the trail is along cliff sides, where the trail narrows to 4-5 feet, and you have a rock wall to your right, and a drop off to your left.
+I'm afraid of heights, and while these did make my heart race a bit, I found I could cross them.
 The Park service has installed cables along these sections of the trail to hang on to, and I definitely used them.

-The cliff and rocky areas of the trail are often wet, especially in the spring due to water coming out of the rock.
-So hold onto the cables, and watch your step.
-We highly recommend a good set of [easyazon_link keywords=”hiking boots” locale=”US” tag=”blueridgemountainlife-20″]hiking boots[/easyazon_link] or [easyazon_link keywords=”hiking shoes” locale=”US” tag=”blueridgemountainlife-20″]shoes[/easyazon_link] with non-slip soles.
+The cliff and rocky areas of the trail are often wet, especially in the spring, because of water coming out of the rock.
+So hold on to the cables and watch your step.

-After a while, we reached a point where we knew we were close to the top, or at least hoped we were, and decided to take some photos and take a break.
-This location was actually below Clifftops, which we’ll discuss in more detail below.
+After a while, we reached a point where we knew we were close to the top, or at least hoped we were, and took some photos and a break.
+This location was actually below Clifftops, which we'll discuss in more detail below.

 Sure enough, we continued our climb, and just around the corner the trail leveled off and went through a forest full of moss color rocks, and Frasier fur trees (see photo to the right).
 This portion of the trail, to LeConte Lodge, is gorgeous, and smells wonderful!